ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-6-2.md

-Chapter 5: Mindful Thinking in the Workplace: Techniques for Incorporating Mindful Thinking into Work Tasks
+Techniques for Incorporating Mindful Thinking into Work Tasks
 ===========================================================================================================

 The Benefits of Incorporating Mindful Thinking into Work Tasks